DeAndre Carter Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Matchup vs. Dallas

-- The Cowboys have the NFL's 29th-ranked pass defense this season, allowing 277.3 yards per game through the air.
+- The Cowboys have the NFL's 29th-ranked pass defense this season, yielding 277.3 yards per game through the air.

-- The Cowboys have allowed 17 passing TDs this season (1.4 per game), ranking them sixth among NFL defenses.
+- With 17 passing TDs conceded this season, the Cowboys defense is ranked sixth in the league.

 Recent Performances

-- In last week's outing against the Raiders, Carter was targeted one time, totaling six yards on one reception.
+- In last week's game against the Raiders, Carter was targeted one time and racked up one catch for six yards.

-- Carter's nine targets have resulted in seven receptions for 70 yards (23.3 ypg) and one touchdown in his last three games.
+- Carter's stat line in his last three games shows seven catches for 70 yards and one touchdown.
+He put up 23.3 receiving yards per game and was targeted nine times.

 Carter's Washington Teammates